SdgTestEnvironment/sdg-indicators/_pages/en/imprint.md

 This website is published by the Federal Statistical Office, Bonn Branch Office, represented by the President.
 <br><br>
-<b>Legal form</b> Higher federal authority within the remit of the Federal Ministry of the Interior, Building and Community
+<b>Legal form:</b> Higher federal authority within the remit of the Federal Ministry of the Interior and Community
 <br><br>
 <b>Office address</b><br>
 Federal Statistical Office<br>